Skip to main content

 The team gathered for a picture holding behind a Bob Hall banner that reads: The Push that Changed the World.

-Nine of Bob Hall’s REquipment Racers gathered at their team dinner last Saturday: Estelle Chiang, Vicki Garcia, Coach Nikki Higgins, Holly Niemczyk, Madison Leibrock, Sophia Mikula, Christina Herrick, Drew Jameisen, Haley Davis, and Augusto Lastimosa.
+Nine of Bob Hall’s REquipment Racers gathered at their team dinner last Saturday: Estelle Chiang, Vicki Garcia Orozco, Coach Nikki Higgins, Holly Niemczyk, Madison Leibrock, Sophia Mikula, Christina Herrick, Drew Jemeison, Haley Davis, and Augusto Lastimosa.

-They made it.
-They each ran 26.2 miles, crested Heartbreak Hill, and collectively raised $160,211 (and counting!) for REquipment, an accomplishment worthy of a marathon as challenging and iconic as Boston’s.
+They did it.
+Each runner completed 26.2 miles, conquered Heartbreak Hill, and together raised $160,211 (and counting!) for REquipment—an achievement worthy of a race as challenging and iconic as Boston.

 Three women wearing bibs stand smiling arms around one another outdoors.